A graduate certificate for DVMs and non-DVMs in allied animal industries.

 What is a graduate certificate?

 A graduate certificate is an additional qualification awarded by Iowa State University after successful completion of 15 graduate level credits.
 As such the graduate certificate requires less course work than a Masters (30+ credits) level program.
-The Veterinary Preventive Medicine Certificate is a distance program and all courses are taken online.
+The Veterinary Preventive Medicine Certificate is an online coursework distance program.

 What is Veterinary Preventive Medicine?